 The South Dundas Christmas Exchange, in operation for many years in the community is doing their best to provide the makings for a hearty Christmas dinner and clothing and gifts for vulnerable children.
-As you can imagine, they are unable to access some of their usual fund-raising efforts this year and need our help to “make the magic happen”.
+As you can imagine, they are again unable to access some of their usual fund-raising efforts this year and would certainly appreciate our help.

-The Exchange people have confirmed to us that they are a registered charity and are able to issue a receipt for income tax purposes.
-To donate to this worthwhile cause, we suggest mailing a cheque to Bonnie McNairn, PO Box 1389, Morrisburg and payable to the South Dundas Christmas Exchange.
+To donate to this worthwhile cause, we ask you to consider mailing a cheque to Bonnie McNairn, PO Box 1389, Morrisburg and payable to the South Dundas Christmas Exchange.

 109 Members Attended in 2019.